DKudryavtsev/BZCAT-Clustering/README.md

 * PCA dimensionality reduction
 * k-means clustering

-Some other algorithms have also been tested to look for the best metrics, but they are not included in the final noteooks for clarity.
+Some other algorithms have also been tested to look for the best metrics, but they are not included in the final Jupiter notebooks for clarity.

 A paper with more detailed description of the dataset, clustering, and results is accepted in [Research in Astronomy and Astrophysics](https://doi.org/10.1088/1674-4527/ad3d14).
 The preprint is also available on [arXiv:astro-ph](https://arxiv.org/abs/2404.09667).